cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

 #### RouteInfoPath

+// MANUEL: We probably need to move these paths definitions to README.md because they are used there.

 Channel structures are stored under a store path prefix unique to a combination of a port identifier and channel identifier:

 ```typescript